 New Mexico slips past Fresno State in overtime 95-86

 ALBUQUERQUE, N.M.
-(AP) Troy Simons swished all six of his foul shots in overtime and Anthony Mathis pumped in 23 points to help New Mexico to a 95-86 win Saturday over Fresno State.
+(AP) Troy Simons swished all six of his foul shots in overtime and Anthony Mathis 23 points to lead New Mexico to a 95-86 win Saturday over Fresno State.

 The only shot Mathis, who sank five 3-pointers, missed came at the buzzer of regulation.